luizbills/wp-options-page/README.md

 		add_action( 'init', [ $this, 'init' ] );
 	}

-	public function init () {
+	// overrides the `init` method to setup your page public function init () {
 		// give your page a ID
 		$this->id = 'my_settings_page';